Async Resources

 user.request();

-categories.fetch(); // Use cache-aware fetch for categories
+categories.get(); // Use cache-aware get for categories

 // Trigger dependent resource when user loads